 One thing that entrepreneurs agree on is that it’s not enough to have a good product – you must also have a customer who wants it.
 In fact, more than four in 10 startups say a lack of market for their product was the reason their company failed, according to a study by CB Insights.

-That’s why, as part of Rev1’s innovative First Connect network, Rev1 is dedicated to helping its startups connect with first customers, and why 100% of my time is dedicated to helping them close the deals.
+That’s why, as part of Rev1’s Investor Startup Studio, Rev1 is dedicated to helping its startups connect with first customers, and why time is dedicated to helping close the deals.

 Entrepreneur Steve White, CEO of Clarivoy, a marketing technology firm, has witnessed this first-hand.

 “Rev1’s network was an important component of our early success,” he told us.
 “The program helped us build the foundation to help us scale, including how best to sell.
 Rev1’s relationships and market insights enabled us to win our first national customer in a relatively short amount of time.
 That business led to more opportunities with other prospects in the market, and proved we were ready for prime time.”

 The Rev1 team is sharing its top advice for selling, so that more startups can benefit from their unique approach to closing the first customer and beyond: